Juan José Ossandón

 Juan José Ossandón Briceño (born 2 November 1977) is a Chilean former professional footballer who played as a forward.

 Playing career

-Born in Arica, Chile, Ossandón raised in Copiapó, playing for the local clubs Regional Atacama in the Primera B and Deportes Copiapó in the Tercera División in his early career.
-Becoming the Tercera División top goalscorer twice, he moved to Palestino in 2000.
+Born in Arica, Chile, Ossandón was raised in Copiapó, playing for the local clubs Regional Atacama in the Primera B and Deportes Copiapó in the Tercera División in his early career.
+He became the Tercera División top goalscorer twice; he moved to Palestino in 2000.

 He is considered a historical player for Deportes Copiapó.

 Coaching career

 As a football coach, Ossandón has coached the Tierra Amarilla city team.